 The Group's businesses are subject to various restrictions as stipulated by laws and regulations.
 The restrictions relate to industrial safety (such as the Law for Prevention of Disasters at Petroleum Complexes, Etc.; the Fire Service Law; and the High Pressure Gas Safety Law) and the environment and chemical substances (such as the Basic Environment Law; the Air Pollution Control Law; and the Law concerning the Examination and Regulation of Manufacture, Etc. of Chemical Substances).
 The Group observes these laws and regulations as it conducts its respective businesses.
 In the event the Group fails to observe any of the laws and regulations, the Group's activities could be restricted.
 In case stricter regulations are introduced, resulting in higher costs, the Group's performance and financial conditions can be affected.

 While the Group makes its best efforts to observe laws and agreements, the Group may be sued as it conducts its wide-ranging businesses.

-Making “Create new value by forging, polishing, and linking diverse individualized technologies.” as its basic policy in R&D, the Group concentrates its R&D resources upon research and business development that leads to strengthening of its core businesses and expansion of businesses in their surrounding fields.
-On the other hand, the Group also strives to create next generation businesses that make the most of open innovation and M&A. Through strengthening of its core technologies that covers such diverse fields as inorganics, organics and aluminum, and achievement of synergies among these technologies, the Group promotes its R&D programs that aim to create individualized products, technologies, and high-value-added businesses.
+Making “Focus R&D resources on 10 technical fields corresponding to 7 business domains, and accelerate creation of new businesses through our value-adding pipelines."as its basic strategy in R&D ,the Group R&D that leads to strengthening of its core businesses and expansion of businesses in their surrounding fields.
+Concurrently, the Group lays emphassis on creation of next generation businesses that make the most of open innovation and M&A. Through strengthening of its core technologies that covers such diverse fields as inorganics, organics and aluminum, and achievement of synergies among these technologies, the Group promotes its R&D programs that aim to create KOSEIHA Company.
 However, in case the actual results materially differ from original plans, the Group’s performance and financial conditions could be affected.